Chocbanana/Gent/README.md

 # Gent
-A library for the easy construction, training, and running of artifical neural networks; built on top of pytorch.
+A library for the easy construction, training, and running of artifical neural networks, with the ability to serialize and load arbitrary network architecture definitions and pre-trained weights.
+Built on top of pytorch.

+**This is very much a work in progress and is being used for currently active research; expect the interface to change drastically!**

-Eventually, this library will be "An algorithm for Genetic Evolution of Network Topologies"
+Eventually, this library will be "An algorithm for Genetic Evolution of Network Topologies".

 ## Using Gent

-Only 4 steps needed to make and run a neural network:
+Only 4 steps are needed to make and run a neural network:
 ```python
 import Gent as ann